learn-co-students/nyc-web-060319/31-intro-to-react/README.md

 - Virtual DOM
 - Reusability
     Components: functions that return a React element
+    Props: arguments that are passed into components that allows each component to be dynamic
 - Imperative vs. Declaritive
     JSX: Syntactical sugar that allows us to write html inside of JS, but is still just JS